Baylen Out Loud

-Baylen Out Loud is an American reality television series broadcast on TLC that premiered on January 13, 2025.
-The show documents Baylen Dupree, a young woman navigating life with Tourette syndrome.
-It features her parents, five siblings, and fiancé, Colin Dooley.
+Baylen Out Loud is an American reality television series broadcast on TLC, with episodes streaming the day after through HBO Max, and premiered on January 13, 2025.
+The show documents Baylen Dupree-Dooley, a young woman navigating life with Tourette syndrome.
+It features her parents, five siblings, and husband, Colin Dooley.

-The show airs on TLC on Mondays at 9 p.m.
-ET and is available for streaming on Max the following day.
-In February 2025, TLC renewed the series for a second season.

 Background

 In late 2020, Baylen Dupree began posting videos on TikTok depicting her life with Tourette syndrome, including her verbal tics, and gained millions of followers.
-Dupree said she first began experiencing tics at age 6 or 7 and that they intensified during the COVID-19 pandemic.
+Dupree said she first began experiencing tics at age six or seven, and that they intensified during the COVID-19 pandemic.
 At 17, she was diagnosed with Tourette syndrome, and she is among the minority that experiences coprolalia, involuntary utterances of socially-inappropriate words.
 She also has obsessive–compulsive disorder.
 In 2022, as a pre-nursing student in her first year of studies at West Virginia University, she took her spring semester classes online due to the severity of her condition.
-At the time of the show's premiere in 2025, Dupree had an audience of 10 million followers on TikTok as well as Instagram with 1.4 million followers.
+At the time of the show's premiere in 2025, Dupree had an audience of 10 million followers on TikTok and 1.4 million followers on Instagram.

 On December 3, 2024, TLC announced it had acquired the show.
 The first season premiered January 13, 2025, depicting Baylen Dupree's life with verbal tics and features her family and then-boyfriend Colin Dooley, a member of the United States Air Force.
-Dupree is depicted attending Tic Con in Kansas and getting engaged to Dooley (Dupree said that she and Dooley became engaged on September 9, 2024).
-The season finale chronicles Dupree's move from her parents' home near Harper's Ferry, West Virginia to an apartment with Dooley, in Arlington, Virginia.
+Dupree is depicted attending Tic-Con in Dallas, Texas, and getting engaged to Dooley (Dupree said that she and Dooley became engaged on September 9, 2024).
+The season finale chronicles Dupree's move from her parents' home near Harper's Ferry, West Virginia, to an apartment with Dooley, in Arlington, Virginia.